 The Royal Institute of Chartered Surveyors recommend that a professional valuation is considered every three years, however the statistics indicate that this advice is often not being followed.
 The knock-on effect of buildings underinsurance is not always fully understood, the condition of average in the insurance policy could mean a proportionate reduction in your claims payment where there is evident underinsurance (on a partial or a full loss).
 In addition, there could be delays in settlement, construction and ultimately impact to the profitability of the business.

-Being aware of the issue is a start but gaining a greater level of understanding of some of the areas that can lead to underinsurance can really help you assess your risk and enable your Towergate Advisor to propose appropriate solutions to minimise these risks.
+Being aware of the issue is a start but gaining a greater level of understanding of some of the areas that can lead to underinsurance can really help you assess your risk and enable Towergate Insurance Brokers to propose appropriate solutions to minimise these risks.
 By completing our test, it will not only help you understand your own knowledge on the subject but will give you a risk scoring based on the answers you give.

 Could this be you?